map from Google Maps

 the sun is low.
 Its parking lot seems to be the official parking

-area for exclusive parties in the Filter Building, red and center
+area for exclusive parties in the Filter Building, matching red brick and center

 in the photo below.